sign-language-processing/sign-language-processing.github.io/src/index.md

 Video-to-text---also knows as sign language translation---is the entire task of translating a raw video to spoken language text.

-Recently, @camgoz2020sign proposed a single architecture to perform this task, that can use both the sign language gloss and the spoken language text in joint supervision.
+Recently, @camgoz2020sign proposed a single architecture to perform this task, that can use both the sign language gloss and the spoken language text in joint-supervision.
-They use the pretrained spatial embeddings from @koller2019weakly to encode each frame independently, and encode the frames with a transformer.
+They use the pre-trained spatial embeddings from @koller2019weakly to encode each frame independently, and encode the frames with a transformer.
-On this encoding they use a Connectionist Temporal Classification (CTC) [@graves2006connectionist] to classify the sign language gloss.
+On this encoding, they use a Connectionist Temporal Classification (CTC) [@graves2006connectionist] to classify the sign language gloss.
 Using the same encoding, they also use a transformer decoder to decode the spoken language text one token at a time.
-They show that adding the gloss supervision improves the model over not using it, and that it outperforms previous video-to-gloss-to-text pipeline approaches [@cihan2018neural].
+They show that adding gloss supervision improves the model over not using it, and that it outperforms previous video-to-gloss-to-text pipeline approaches [@cihan2018neural].

 ##### Text-to-Video